feuvpi/feuvpi/README.md

 # Welcome to my GitHub Profile.
-Hi, my name is Fred Watzke.
+Hi, my name is Fred Vasquez.
 I study software engineering and here you will find most of the projects I have been working on while learning new stuff.

 - ♻ Interested about technology, nature, minimalism, geometry.
 - Love sound design 🔊 as much I love coding 💻.